priyamishra18022002/Assisstant-for-blind-with-RPi/README.md

-# Assisstant for blind using raspberry code
+# Assisstant for blind using raspberry pi